-Lead Pamphlet - The lead hazard information pamphlet for the purpose of pre-renovation education is Renovate Right: Important Lead Hazard Information for Families, Child Care Facilities and Schools, or an EPA-approved alternative pamphlet.
-(See page 31 for information on obtaining copies.)
+Lead Pamphlet - The lead hazard information pamphlet for the purpose of pre-renovation education is The Lead-Safe Certified Guide to Renovate Right: Important Lead Hazard Information for Families, Child Care Facilities and Schools, or an EPA-approved alternative pamphlet.
+(See page 29 for information on obtaining copies.)